-For more restrictive period dates in IPHC Regulatory Area 2A, the IPHC Secretariat proposes fishing periods for the non-tribal directed commercial fishery longer than the 10-hour periods used in recent years.
-Specifically, the IPHC Secretariat proposes either 5-day or 10-day fishing periods.
-A discussion of the reasons for this proposal, the implications of longer fishing periods, previous discussion of the issue, additional expected inputs to the Commission's decision-making process, and expected outcomes is included in Appendix I.
+For IPHC Regulatory Area 2A, the IPHC Secretariat proposes fishing periods for the non-tribal directed commercial fishery longer than the 10-hour derby fishing periods.
+Specifically, the IPHC Secretariat proposes either 5-day or 10-day fishing periods, but suggests that any version of a longer fishing period, from two to 10 days, would be preferable to the 10-hour derby fishing period currently in use.
+This change should be made now, in the interest of safety and within the current management structure of this fishery, ahead of and apart from any consideration of more extensive modifications to the management of this derby fishery.